-The extent to which: Ex G S NS Learners have positive attitudes to learning Learners respond well to the school's expectation of behavior Learners respect each other and co-operate well with those from other groups and backgrounds
+The extent to which learners: Ex G S NS Have positive attitudes to learning Respond well to the school's expectations of behavior Respect each other and co-operate well with those from other groups and backgrounds

 The evidence for these judgements will come mainly from lessons observations and observing learners around the school.
 The Lesson Observation Form has a section for 'Attitudes and Behaviour' and this will provide key evidence.